hoelzl/trivial_python_project/{{cookiecutter.project_dir}}/README.md

 ## Working with the project

 The project is configured to run `pytest` tests and doctests.
 Source code for tests is in the `tests` directory, outside the main package directory.
-Therefore you have to make sure that your python interpreter can resolve the imports for the tests.
+Therefore, you have to make sure that your python interpreter can resolve the imports for the tests.
 The easiest way to ensure this is to install the package.
 You can run the tests from the root directory as follows: